Stem Cell Therapy for Osteoarthritis

 New treatments and advances in research are giving new hope to people affected by Osteoarthritis pain and symptoms.
 StemGenex Stem Cell Research Centre provides stem cell therapy for Osteoarthritis to help those with unmet clinical needs achieve optimum health and better quality of life.
 A clinical study registered through the National Institutes of Health (NIH) at www.clinicaltrials.gov/stemgenex has been established to evaluate the quality of life changes in individuals with Osteoarthritis following stem cell therapy.

 Stem cell therapy for Osteoarthritis is being studied for efficacy in improving the complications in patients through the use of their own stem cells.
 These procedures may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication, or are looking to try stem cell therapy before starting drug treatment.

-To learn more about becoming a patient and receiving stem cell therapy for Osteoarthritis through StemGenex Medical Group, please contact one of our patient advocates at (800) 609-7795 or fill out the contact form on this page.
+To learn more about becoming a patient and receiving stem cell therapy for Osteoarthritis through StemGenex Stem Cell Research Centre, please contact one of our patient advocates at (800) 609-7795 or fill out the contact form on this page.
 Below are some frequently asked questions about stem cell treatment for knees, hips and other joints affected by Osteoarthritis.

 Frequently Asked Questions for Osteoarthritis Stem Cell Therapy